Last Updated on

 Now this is one that all of us can easily enjoy!
 Did you know that the smell of freshly-cut grass can make you happier?
 It might be because the smell of freshly-cut grass reminds us of happy, playful days running around our yard, but scent researchers also found that a chemical released by a newly-mowed lawn can make people feel more joyful and relaxed.
 So, get your family outside and mow the lawn or walk around your neighborhood looking for some freshly-cut grass to take a whiff of.

 Now we turn to some foods and spices that provide natural scents to calm our mood.
-Rosemary is associated with positive emotions like happiness and has the ability to reduce cortisol levels.
+Rosemary is associated with positive emotions like happiness and can reduce cortisol levels.
 So, make sure to stock up your spice rack with some rosemary and let your children enjoy its relaxing smell when they are feeling restless.

 The smell of citrus fruits like lemons, oranges, and grapefruit help to calm us down when we feel angry or anxious and give us a boost of energy.
 Your options for smelling more citrus fruits during your day are endless.